Skip to content

 Unit Systems

-A Frame stores bare numbers.
-UnitSystem names the convention that gives them meaning — and converts explicitly when two conventions meet.
+UnitSystem names the convention that gives bare numbers meaning, and converts explicitly when two conventions meet (for example LAMMPS real vs metal).

 Using a preset